Duchenne Journey Tool

 Wireframe Sketches

 We then looked at swim lane timelines to get an idea on how to display the DMD milestones as part of the DMD tool.
 We also looked at other forms of data visualization as opposed to a linear approach.
 This helped give us inspiration during our crazy 8 sketching, and we made wireframe sketches of the DMD timeline in other forms like radial or flow maps.
+We launched a simple A/B testing survey of our digital timeline designs and found that the filter timeline is the most favorable design among 15 survey takers.

 Card Sorting with Patients and Clinicians

-Information Architecture
+Information Architecture and More Wireframe Sketching

 User Testing with Patients and Clinicians